 If the commander has determined that the case should proceed to SPCM, the Court-Martial can quickly be convened and the case set for trial.
 A Court-Martial is “convened” in the military when a designated senior officer (often O-6 or above), the “Convening Authority” (CA) directs that a Court-Martial take place and appoints court members to the case from within his or her command.
 Members from outside the command may be appointed with the concurrence of the commander concerned.
 Service practices differ a bit here.
 Some services have their CA appoint new members each time a Court-Martial is convened.
 Other services have their CA appoint court members to serve on all courts convened within a certain period of time; for example, six months.
 When the CA convenes a Court-Martial, he or she “refers” the charges to trial by Court-Martial.
 Upon notice of this referral action, the accused can be tried after a statutory respite of three days, although there is typically a longer period before the trial begins.
 The assigned military judge, or a superior judge, will review the schedules of all counsel and set a trial date.

 If the commander determines that the case should proceed to GCM, the process differs significantly.
 The preferral process is the same, but no case can proceed to trial by GCM without first holding a preliminary investigation under Article 32, UCMJ.
 This investigation is designed to protect service members from baseless charges.
-When required, an Article 32 investigation is conducted by an impartial Investigating Officer (IO) appointed by the a CA. Service practices differ here as well.
-Some services tend to appoint Judge Advocates as IOs; others appoint non-JAG officers, who often have little, if any, legal training.
-In the latter case, the IO is provided a legal advisor from the local JAG office to assist him or her during the investigation.
-The IO is charged with determining three things: whether there are reasonable grounds to believe an offense occurred and the accused committed it; whether the charges are in proper form; and the appropriate level of disposition for the case.
+When required, an Article 32 investigation is conducted by an impartial Preliminary Hearing Officer (PHO) appointed by the a CA. The PHO is charged with determining three things: whether there are reasonable grounds to believe an offense occurred and the accused committed it; whether the charges are in proper form; and the appropriate level of disposition for the case.
 An accused has a variety of rights at an Article 32 hearing.
 They are: